Smithay/smithay/anvil/README.md

 # Anvil

-Like others, Smithay as a compositor library has its own sample compositor: anvil.
+A compositor used as a testing ground for new smithay features.
+For a simple example compositor consider reading [smallvil](https://github.com/Smithay/smithay/tree/master/smallvil)

 ## Dependencies